Champion Racing Oil Now Available at Jocko's Sprint Car Parts

-Champion Oil, a global leader in racing lubricants and chemicals, announced this week that Jocko’s Sprint Car Parts in Des Moines, IA has become a Master Warehouse Distributor for Champion Racing and Performance Products.
+Champion Oil, global leaders in racing and performance lubricants, announced this week that its synthetic racing oils are now available at Jocko’s Sprint Car Parts in Des Moines, IA.

 These “purpose-built” racing products contain Champion’s proprietary TVS® (Thermal Viscosity Stabilizer) which extends oil film capacity for better protection at high temperatures.
 The Champion oils also contain special lubricity modifiers to reduce friction, and unlock the full potential of any engine by providing increased compression, horsepower and torque.